codeconscious/codeconscious.github.io/_posts/2026-03-12-the-brevity-of-ruby-code.md

         .join("\\n")
 ```

-That's a striking difference!
+I must admit, that's a striking difference!
 That `pbpaste` line is pretty slick.
+(To be fair, the F# could be shortened some too, such as using `\n` directly instead of `String.newLine`, which is just my own alias for [`Environment.NewLine`](https://learn.microsoft.com/en-us/dotnet/api/system.environment.newline).)

 I feel this highlights Ruby's strength as a scripting language.
 For much larger scripts (and certainly for actual non-script projects), I would choose F# or another statically typed language (because brevity isn't _everything_), but this helped me appreciate Ruby's brevity anew and reiterated to me how it's a natural choice for smaller scripts like this.